Fire Emblem Warriors: Three Hopes: Critical response

 Fire Emblem Warriors: Three Hopes received an aggregate score of 80/100 on Metacritic, indicating "generally favorable" reviews.
-While critics felt that Three Hopes improved upon its predecessor with good performance and increased depth and appealed to fans of the Warriors games, they noted that it would fail to compel those who did not favor its signature hack and slash gameplay.
+While critics felt that Three Hopes improved upon its predecessor with good performance and increased depth and strategy that would appeal to fans of the Warriors games, they noted that it would fail to compel those who did not favor its signature hack and slash gameplay, and that gameplay could quickly get repetitive.
+Other critics noted the number of mechanics, which could be overwhelming, with many being continually introduced even relatively late into the game's story.
+Many critics felt as though the game improved greatly on the prior entries of the Warriors games, feeling as though it blended elements of Fire Emblems gameplay, such as the relationship building of Three Houses, with the Warriors series effectively.
+Reviewers in the Japanese magazine Famitsu found it fresh to see the Fire Emblem gameplay mesh with the Warriors games.